Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory

 \section{Abstract}

-We develop a framework for calculating nucleon-deuteron scattering using strict perturbation theory for treating subleading interactions in chiral effective field theory (ChEFT).
-Rather than using direct evaluations in the distorted-wave expansion, our approach solves a hierarchy of integral equations to obtain subleading scattering amplitudes.
-A benchmark with the wave packet continuum-discretization is performed.
-This framework benefits from the fact that the renormalization-group invariance chiral forces involves only a limited number of two-body partial waves at leading order.
-We use it to calculate nucleon-deuteron elastic scattering differential cross sections and analyzing powers up to next-to-leading order.
+We develop a framework for calculating nucleon-deuteron scattering using the Faddeev equations, employing strict perturbation theory to treat subleading interactions in chiral effective field theory (ChEFT).
+Rather than evaluating the distorted-wave expansion directly, our approach solves a hierarchy of integral equations to obtain subleading scattering amplitudes.
+We benchmark the method against the wave-packet continuum discretization.
+This framework benefits from the fact that renormalization-group-invariant chiral forces involve only a limited number of two-body partial waves at leading order.
+We use it to calculate differential cross sections and analyzing powers for nucleon-deuteron elastic scattering up to next-to-leading order.